Hasbro Star Wars Dolls, Part 2: 1998 - 2008

 R2-D2 and C-3PO plush toys.

 These plush toys look as though they were made to go together, however I matched them up from two different Star Wars plush toy series.
 R2-D2 was made by Imports Dragon around 2019-2020 , C-3PO was made by Mattel in 2021.
-The assortment of characters that are made for Star Wars plush toys is usually limited to the four or five characters which happen to be the most popular at the time, as such (to my knowledge) Imports Dragon didn't make a C-3PO plush toy to accompany their R2-D2 plush toy.
+The assortment of characters that are made for Star Wars plush toys is usually limited to the four or five characters which happen to be the most popular at the time, as such (to my knowledge) Imports Dragon didn't make a C-3PO plush toy to go with their R2-D2 plush toy.
 Therefore, when I saw the Mattel plush C-3PO I had to have it to complete the set.
 As it turns out, Mattel didn't make an R2-D2 plush to go with their C-3PO, so in the end it worked out well!
 Both companies did an awesome job on these plush toys, I especially like how Mattel shaped C-3PO's head above the eyes, and the detail they included with the embroidery.
 An extremely well made set of plush toys!

 Text & Photos © Mike Artelle 2010, 2013, 2023